FACE LIFT & NECK LIFT

 It is important to take your time and consider them carefully.
 You will have the opportunity to return for a second consultation to discuss them further, as well as any other queries you may have.

-• Paralysis of fascial muscles (this is only temporary in the majority of cases)
+- Weakness of fascial muscles (this is temporary in the majority of cases)

 You can find more information at the BAPRAS site